evronylab/NanoSeqTools/README.md

 * exclude_regions A GRanges (strand is ignored) object with additional regions to filter from substitution and indel mutations.
 This also subtracts those regions from the number of interrogated bases using the sample's bed coverage information.
 Note: deletions that only partially span an excluded region are not filtered, and insertions are excluded based on the POS column's single base coordinate in the VCF.
 Default is no regions (i.e. NULL).

-* tabix_bin: Full path of tabix binary
+* bedtools_bin: Full path of bedtools binary

-* tabix_threads Number of threads for tabix.
-Default = 1.

 #### Outputs
 A list containing the following data objects: